Egyptian Americans: Demographics

 As of 2012, there were 143,085 Egyptian-born residents in the United States.
 In 2016, there were 181,677 foreign-born Egyptians in the United States according to the US Census Bureau's 2016 estimates.

 The Arab American Institute indicates that Egyptians are among the larger Arab American populations in the country.
 Considering the foreign-born population in 2016, Egyptian immigrants represented the second largest group of the Arab foreign-born population in the United States.
 They followed the Iraqis who accounted for 221,587 foreign-born individuals.
 After the Iraqi and Egyptian foreign-born populations, the Lebanese foreign-born population in the United States represented 128,608 first-generation immigrants in 2016.
 Although the Lebanese foreign-born population was the leading Arab immigrant population in the US from 1960 till the 1990s, the Egyptian foreign-born population took the lead at the start of the millennium increasing in more than ten times its size of 1960.

 According to US Census Bureau data, around 123,489 people self-reported Egyptian ancestry alone and a further 19,343 people self-reported Egyptian ancestry in combination with another ancestry.
 Following consultations with MENA organizations, the Census Bureau also announced in 2014 that it would offer a new MENA ethnic option for populations from the Middle East, North Africa and the Arab world.

 Most Egyptians in the United States live in the New York City–Northern New Jersey–Long Island area (39,020).
 The next largest concentrations of Egyptians are in Los Angeles–Long Beach–Santa Ana (19,170), Washington, D.C.–Arlington–Alexandria (5,770), Nashville–Davidson–Murfreesboro–Franklin (3,865), Chicago–Joliet–Naperville (3,705), Riverside–San Bernardino–Ontario (3,630), Miami–Fort Lauderdale–Pompano Beach (3,625), Philadelphia–Camden–Wilmington (3,280), Houston–Sugar Land–Baytown (2,820), San Francisco–Oakland–Fremont (2,745), and other areas (55,455).
 There is also a significant Egyptian community in the Detroit metropolitan area especially around Dearborn.

+While Egyptians tend to concentrate among other larger populations of Arab Americans, they represent the majority of Arabs in certain counties, including most of greater New York City, Dallas, the Inland Empire, the Susquehanna Valley, nearly all of New Jersey, and greater Nashville.